sudoer-zero/sudoer-zero/README.md

 Apart from coding, I create content on platforms like YouTube and X. Here's what you can find:

 - [My YouTube Channel](https://www.youtube.com/@SudoerZero): Code walkthroughs, tech reviews, and more
-- [My X on Account](https://twitter.com/@SudoerZero): Posts about development, productivity, and tech trends
+- [My Account on X](https://twitter.com/@SudoerZero): Posts about development, productivity, and tech trends

 ## Tech Stack